-It can be used in the language-learning classroom for students who still find it too difficult to speak without first having a little ‘thinking’ time, and also as a means of moving students away from being overly concerned with accuracy, and focussing more on successful communication.
-My students really enjoy this activity, especially the fact of being ‘allowed' to write notes in class!
+It can be used in the language-learning classroom for students who still find it too difficult to speak without first having a little thinking time, and also as a means of moving students away from being overly concerned with accuracy, and focusing more on successful communication.
+My students really enjoy this activity, especially the fact they are 'allowed' to write notes in class!

 - I then arrange the classroom so that each student is sitting back-to-back with a partner.

-- I set a time limit for the activity, say fifteen minutes, and then students start chatting.
+- I set a time limit for the activity, e.g. 15 minutes, and then students start chatting.

 - Whilst students are chatting, I stand back and observe, only getting involved if anybody seems to be interfering with the communication process by taking too long to write back.

-- With higher-level groups, you could also encourage students to start off several conversations, so as to ‘chat’ with different people at a time.
+- With higher level groups, you could also encourage students to start off several conversations, so as to chat with different people at the same time.